Welcome to the Frequently Asked Questions page. Please see the topics below and click on the ones you are interested in.

 BEYM provides team members with specialized training materials and scheduled activities that prepare team members for aspects of camp and also that develop team spirit.
 It also exposes team members to the culture of Ukraine and its camps.

 It is imperative to contact the BEYM President, as well as your team leader, about receiving individual training as soon as possible.
 It will be necessary for you and the team leader to plan a time for your personal training.

 Teaching and Curriculum:

 What does a team teach?

-BEYM has a prepared, rotating 3 or 4 year curriculum.
+BEYM has a prepared, rotating 4 and soon 5 year curriculum.
 It is provided to all team members for their use in teaching at the camps in Ukraine.
 There is no requirement to only use the full curriculum plan as outlined, but it is provided as an aid to help each person present the message desired.
-Each year’s curriculum focuses on specific good traits that the campers should adapt to their life.
-It is presented through the illustration of Bible stories and is reinforced with application, activities and other things.
+Each year’s curriculum focuses on specific Godly traits that the campers should adapt to their life.
+It is presented through the illustration of Bible stories and is reinforced with application, activities and ecological views.
 This 4 year of rotation builds an understanding of the Bible as the child grows up within the camp program, similar to a church curriculum to build knowledge.